-AEGIS Law attorneys Norman Newmark (bio) and Rochelle Walk (bio) and Robert Willeford Jr. of Anders CPA (Director – State and Local Tax) have published an article in The Business, Entrepreneurship & Tax Law Review of the University of Missouri School of Law.
+AEGIS Law attorney Rochelle Walk (bio) and Robert Willeford Jr. of Anders CPA (Director – State and Local Tax) and Norman Newmark have published an article in The Business, Entrepreneurship & Tax Law Review of the University of Missouri School of Law.

 For read the full article, click here.